 Sub-state entities such as Scotland, Flanders or Catalonia entertain external relations, however, due to the different legal frameworks of the diplomatic activities of these regions, their channels and competences can vary greatly, making it difficult to compare them.
 The article examines the diplomatic activities of Catalonia, an autonomous community of Spain, focusing on its public diplomacy, its legal framework, channels and digital diplomatic activities on Twitter.
-As the findings show, Catalonia exercises an active public diplomacy through numerous channels, although the legal framework remains turbulent due to a conflictual relationship with Madrid.
+As the findings show, Catalonia performs active public diplomacy through numerous channels, although the legal framework remains turbulent due to a conflictual relationship with Madrid.

 Diplomacy is usually seen as an intergovernmental or multilateral affair of states, who entertain relations through embassies and high-level meetings, but also conduct public diplomacy in the hope to win the “hearts and minds” of foreign publics.
 What about the sub-state entities in Europe, such as Scotland, Catalonia or Flanders, do they entertain external relations?
 Indeed, sub-state diplomacy plays an important role, with the case of Catalonia being particularly intriguing given the announcement of the Catalan government to hold a referendum on the 1st of October, 2017, on the sub-state entity’s independence.
 While Madrid is firmly opposed to the referendum, Catalonia is trying to shape the foreign public opinion on the issue, for which the channels of public diplomacy play an essential role.
 But how does the public diplomacy of a sub-state entity work?
 The article guides the reader through the legal framework of Catalonia’s public diplomacy, followed by its institutions and concluded by a concrete example of digital public diplomacy, the Twitter diplomacy, or Twiplomacy, of Catalan institutions, comparing their performance with that of other European sub-state entities.